JohnLloyd-dev/EVE-Chatting-Platform/VPS_DEPLOYMENT_COMMANDS.md

 ## Summary

-The AI response control feature has been successfully implemented and pushed to the repository.
+The Custom AI Server with Docker integration has been successfully implemented and pushed to the repository.
+This includes the AI response control feature and the new custom AI server.
 Here are the commands to deploy it on your VPS:

 ## Commands to Run on VPS